rachelbaker/Font-Awesome-WordPress-Plugin/README.md

 The shortcode to use is `[icon name=name-of-icon]`, where name=X is the class of the icon you would like to use.

 ##Release Notes

+__Version 3.0__

+Updated font and CSS files to Font Awesome 3.0 release.

 __Version 1.2__